luciusmagn/magnusi.tech/posts/huoh.md

 Smoke starts filling the flat as Endell rolls back into the kitchen and grabs the first makeshift weapon he could find, the egg pan.

-He throws the eggs at one of the assaillaints and slams another over the head with it.
+He throws the eggs at one of the assailants and slams another over the head with it.
 All of them were geared up, but he managed to hit the first one in exposed skin on the neck, so he screamed and stumbled.

 Bang, Endell hit him too.